 In general the HPPC test produces slightly conservative results, because it is normally performed at power levels that are less than the target values.
-(At higher test currents, internal heating and sub-linear voltage versus current relationships lowers the measured battery resistance and predicts higher power capability.)
+(At higher test currents, internal heating lowers the battery resistance and gives higher power capability.)
 In some cases (e.g. when a new technology, a new cell design or a full-size battery design is tested for the first time), it may be desirable to verify the extent of this conservatism by performing a test at the actual target values.
 This is done using a special test sequence as follows:

-- 1. Charge the battery at the constant power charge rate to Vmaxop, stop charge once Vmaxop is reached and rest for one hour at open-circuit conditions, perform a regen pulse at the BSF-scaled 11 kW, 5 second target Peak Regen Pulse Power from Table 1. - 2.
+- 1. Starting with a fully-charged battery at Vmax{op} followed by a one-hour rest at open-circuit conditions, perform a regen pulse at the BSF-scaled target power from Table 1. - 2.
 Recharge the device to Vmax{op} using the manufacturer's recommended procedure and rest for one hour at open-circuit conditions. - 3.
-Remove the energy corresponding to the Discharge Pulse target ($E{Discharge}$, as defined in Section 4.4.4) at a $C_1/1$ constant-current discharge rate, and then rest for one hour at open-circuit conditions. - 4.
-Perform a discharge pulse at the BSF-scaled 9 kW, 10 second target Peak Discharge Power from Table 1.
+Remove the energy corresponding to the Discharge Pulse target (E{Discharge}, as defined in Section 4.4.8) at a 750W constant power rate, and then rest for one hour at open-circuit conditions. - 4.
+Perform a discharge pulse at the BSF-scaled target power from Table 1.